apparebit/js-junction/notes.md

 avoids the complexity and cruft caused by too many requirements, while also encouraging developers to share responsibility for their tooling.
-To put it differently, robust support for spawning child processes, capturing their output, preferably in a JSON-based format, handling signals and messages, and formatting reports for terminal and browser is far more valuable than yet another futuristic command line tool.
+To put it differently, robust support for spawning child processes, capturing their diagnostic output (preferably in a JSON-based format), handling signals and messages, and formatting reports for terminal and browser is far more valuable than yet another futuristic command line tool.